Awad1122-tech/credit-card-fraud-detection-ml/README.md

 A Decision Tree model was evaluated to capture non-linear decision rules and feature interactions.

 - Multiple maximum depths were tested to study model complexity
-- Moderate depth produced the best precision–recall balance
+- Moderate depth produced the best precision-recall balance
 - Deeper trees overfit and became unstable

 ### Random Forest (Final Model)